 In 2013, Beyoglu-based Kasimpasa gained promotion to join their four city rivals in the Süper Lig.
 A creditable sixth place was the result.
 Their Recep Tayyip Erdogan Stadium is a 10min climb from Istanbul’s main shopping street of Istiklal Caddesi, served by quaint trams from Tünel.

 A Turkish visa for citizens of most countries is available online for $20 with a credit or debit card.
-It is also available at Istanbul’s two airports, Atatürk and Sabiha Gökcen, 23km (15 miles) west and 45km (28 miles) south-east of the city respectively.
+It is also available at the city’s two airports, the new Istanbul and Sabiha Gökcen, 40km (25 miles) west and 45km (28 miles) south-east of the city respectively.

 Public transport consists of the metro, tramway, light rail, buses, trams, a funicular and boats.
 It costs TL5/£0.75 per token per ride, or about TL2.60/£0.40 by rechargeable Istanbul Kart (TL10/£1.50), available at many stations.
 The T1 tramway calls at the main sights and transport stops, including Sirkeci train station, home of the old Orient Express.

 In town, taxis are everywhere – the minimum fare is TL10/£1.50 and traffic can be dreadful.
 Expect to pay around TL25/£3.70 for a journey such as Sultanahmet to Besiktas.